What is Chiari malformation?

-An Arnold-Chiari malformation is a structural defect in which brain tissue is pushed down out of the skull and into the spinal canal.
+A Chiari malformation, also called an Arnold-Chiari malformation, is a structural defect in which brain tissue is pushed down out of the skull and into the spinal canal.
 This can occur when part of the skull is abnormally small or misshapen.

 These malformations are classified into types based on their severity and the parts of the brain protruding into the spinal canal.